Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

 I am currently pursuing my **Diploma in Web App Development** from [Code Institute](https://codeinstitute.net/ "Code Institute").

-The academic aim of this project is to demonstrate my newly developed skills and knowledge of Python by developing a full-stack website with a backend capable of providing full C.R.U.D. functionality to it's user.
+The academic aim of this project is to demonstrate my newly developed skills and knowledge of Python by developing a full-stack website with a backend capable of providing full C.R.U.D. functionality to its user.

-As the site owner, I will achieve this goal by providing a database project that "gamifies" the concept of "Employee of the Month," allowing users to Create, Read, Update and Delete their own data in a straightforward manner, that directly meets user-expectations.
+As the site owner, I will achieve this goal by providing a database project that "gamifies" the concept of "Employee of the Month," allowing users to straightforwardly Create, Read, Update and Delete their data in a manner that directly meets user expectations.

-I intend to display the above throughout the project via my: coding, comments, commits, and the explanation provided by this README and it's accompanying TESTING document.
+I intend to display the above throughout the project via my: coding, comments, commits, and the explanation provided by this README and its accompanying TESTING document.

-Additional functionality has been provided by the framework [Materialize 1.0.0](https://materializecss.com/) for CSS styling & [Flask](https://flask.palletsprojects.com/en/2.2.x/) for it's templating functionality while utilising [Jinja](https://jinja.palletsprojects.com/en/3.0.x/).
+Additional functionality has been provided by the framework [Materialize 1.0.0](https://materializecss.com/) for CSS styling & [Flask](https://flask.palletsprojects.com/en/2.2.x/) for its templating functionality while utilising [Jinja](https://jinja.palletsprojects.com/en/3.0.x/).

 Great care has been taken, to ensure that the website is designed to meet best practice standards, and is responsive on all screen resolutions.